teddy-ross/Picasso/README.md

 ## Extensions
 1. User can use the Up and Down arrow keys to navigate through the expression that they have evlautated in the current session.
+2. User can animate a function by typing animate("function goes here")